LyunKi/chaos/ui-creator/builder/README.md

 # Installation

-> `npm i @cloud-design/creator-rn-builder`
+> `npm i @cloud-design/creator-builder`

-This package is a react native builder for cloud design creator.
+This package is a react native builder for cloud creator.